Ampun Bang Jago: Popularity on TikTok

-As a result of the duo's decision to modernize their draft, the song became viral, and became a signature song in the duo's village's "Disko Tanah" community.
+As a result of the duo's decision to modernize their draft, the song became viral and became a signature song in the duo's village's "Disko Tanah" community.
 Not long later, the song became an available track for TikTok users to use on their videos.
 "Ampun Bang Jago" is their second viral song that is also used on TikTok, after "Anjing Kacili" ('Little Dog'), although Dorongpangalo did not expect the hype.
 It was also used by protesters during the Indonesia omnibus law protests.
 In addition, the song gifted Dorongpangalo and Salikara a partnership with a "famous" record label in 2017.
 As of "Ampun Bang Jago", the duo had created 60 songs, divided into five albums.
 Acknowledging the existence, YouTube Rewind Indonesia 2020 also partially used the song.

 The song also received international popularity.
 On 8 October 2020, the TikTok account of football club West Ham United F.C. made a video using the song, with an eponymous caption.
 As of 13 October 2020, it garnered 1.2 million views and 110.1 thousand likes, making it the most-viewed video from the account.

-Myanmar Coup d’État
+Myanmar coup d'état and remix

-The song received global attention after a 26-year-old exercise instructor named Khine Hnin Wai filmed an aerobics video in Naypyidaw, amid the 2021 Myanmar coup d'état.
-As "Ampun Bang Jago" climaxes in the background, the situation behind her became much more tense.
-Hnin Wai appears to not realize what was happening behind, hinting a political satire, although she denied the claim, saying that she was only dancing for a fitness competition.
+The song received global attention after a 26-year-old exercise instructor named Khing Hnin Wai filmed an aerobics video in Naypyidaw, amid the 2021 Myanmar coup d'état.
+A convoy of heavily armed military vehicles are seen in the background approaching the nation’s parliament while the song reaches its climax.
 The video was described by NPR as surreal.
 Posted on her Facebook, the video became viral and was met with mixed opinions: while its symbolism was lauded, Myanmar military supporters thought of the video as an insult.
-Its style has been compared to the television series Black Mirror (2011—2019) and the works or Slovenian philosopher Slavoj Žižek.
-It has also been widely used on Reddit, with Hnin Wai being photoshopped to photos of various political massacres.
+Its style has been compared to the television series Black Mirror (2011—present) and the works of Slovenian philosopher Slavoj Žižek.
+It has also been widely used on Reddit, with Hnin Wai being photoshopped to photos of various historical events.

 Responding to the video, Dorongpangalo hoped that "Ampun Bang Jago" proves to international audiences that Indonesian songs—particularly those from eastern Indonesia—can be enjoyable too, and for Indonesian singers to continue their works "to enliven the homeland's musical reputation."

 Due to the popularity, upon requests from fans, and under the will to collaborate with fellow Bitung content creators, the duo announced a sequel, "Ampun Bang Jago 2".
 It features a different audio mixing style; for example, the sound drop at the start of the song are replaced by sirens.
 Because of the easiness, it was made within three days.
 There are also changes to the lyrics, with a plot twist at the end, saying "Tapi bo'ong", meaning "It's a lie".
-Dorongpangalo stated that the sequel is merely "for fun" and not having much sarcastic elements as its predecessor.
+Dorongpangalo stated that the sequel is merely "for fun" and does not have as many sarcastic elements as its predecessor.